The Official Site of Robert Barclay, Author

 ‘That’s why I need to have a word.
 Mum and Cassie got arrested and taken to gaol.
 I’m afraid I also quite lost my temper with the constable; only Mum saved me from getting arrested, too.’

+Jack Spencer burst out laughing as Emily retold the story.
 ‘Not a bit surprised.
-Those dimwits should have known better than to threaten either of them.
-That Lesley’s a blithering idiot; man’s got the tactical brain of a cabbage.’
+Those dimwits should’ve known better than to threaten any of you.
+Lesley’s a blithering oaf; man’s got the tactical brain of a cabbage.’

 ‘What!
-How did you… Or is it better not to ask?’
+How did you—or is it better not to ask?’

 ‘Consider it a military secret.
 You’ve done well with Cassie.
 We can all be proud of her.’
+Jack’s eyes sparkled.
+‘Can’t wait to read the newspapers tomorrow.’

-Hmm,’ muttered Emily, under her breath.
-‘She adores you, you know.
+Emily gazed at him affectionately.
+‘Hmm!—she adores you, you know.
 I can see why.’

-‘Can’t wait to read the newspapers tomorrow.
-But first, we’d better find out where they’re locked up.
-Then you can help me to the car and drive us there; we’ll get them bailed out before the silly buggers get themselves charged with sedition or high treason as well.
-When we get home, I think we’ll have everyone here for a celebration in the garden.’
+‘Call the police station and find out where they’re locked up.
+Then you can help me to the car and drive us there; we’ll bail them out before the silly buggers get themselves charged with sedition or high treason as well.
+When we get home, we’ll have everyone here for a celebration in the garden.’

 ‘Well, I see you still have remnants of the benevolent conquering hero in you.
 As long as you live and breathe, I daresay chivalry’s not lost in England.’

-Keen to ingratiate himself back into favour, local bobby David Lesley decided there were more pressing village misdeeds needing his investigative skills.
-Thus, a new tale came to be added to the oral history of Broughton, destined to become dressed in the mists of village folklore.
+Keen to ingratiate himself back into favour, local bobby David Lesley decided more pressing village misdeeds needed his investigative skills.
+And as for the Boughton Seven?
+The ensuing TV and newspaper coverage created such a furore the Hampshire Council abruptly decided rare orchids were far more important than minor profiteering—and voteworthy during the upcoming civic elections.
+At a hastily convened meeting, the council reversed the grazing decision and dropped the charges.
+Thus, a new tale came to be added to the oral history of Boughton, one destined to become dressed in the mists of village folklore.

 Cassie became something of a local heroine for saving the downs.
-She went on to complete her master’s degree in human rights law at the Panthéon-Sorbonne, and surprising no one, joined the activist group Polaris International.
+She went on to complete her master’s degree in human rights law at the Panthéon-Sorbonne and, surprising no one, joined the activist organisation Polaris International.
+Not long afterwards, she disappeared into the Amazon rainforests of Brazil for months at a time, then into the hills and forests of West Africa.
+She described her life to her friends Clara and Katy Yehonala as “confronting the grim world of human rights abuses and rainforest bastardry”.

 2